Role models

 NZEDGE Legends

-This website has lots of short biographies of New Zealanders who have changed or impacted the world.
+This website has some short biographies of New Zealanders who have changed or impacted the world.

-• Find the Legends List on the left hand side of the page.
+• Find the Legends List on the left side of the page and choose a name, like Nancy Wake or Ernest Rutherford.

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About link on the website.
 That can tell you what the company’s mission and values are.